-If you've been looking for a new apartment and are ready to move into a new apartment, there are some things you need to know and documents you'll need to show your new landlord before you sign a lease.
-Use this list of documents you'll need to take with you in order to complete the rental application.
+If you've been looking for a new apartment and are ready to move into it, there are some things you need to know and documents you'll need to show your new landlord before you sign a lease.
+Use this list of documents you'll need to take with you to complete the rental application.
 If you're moving to another city in another state or moving to another country, then you'll need to make sure you have these documents in hand before you leave on your search for a new apartment.

 Most potential landlords will accept pay stubs or an offer of employment letter as proof that you're employed.
 Some will require tax records to show how much income you've made over the past few years.
 If you're a contractor, then you'll need to find another way to prove that you can pay the rent.
-This might mean showing your contract with your clients or providing statements from your business account or personal bank account, or your most recent tax returns.
+This might mean showing your contract with your clients, providing statements from your business account or personal bank account, or turning over your most recent tax returns.

 Proof of Residency

 If you're not a citizen of the country you're moving to, most rental agencies will ask for your legal right to be in the country.
-Recently, we had to present our Green Cards to a new landlord before they'd rent to us.
 Some rental apartments will be more strict about needing to show a visa or other proof than others.
-Single homes, smaller apartment buildings or sublets probably won't ask for this, but just in case, have your documentation ready.
+Single homes, smaller apartment buildings, or sublets probably won't ask for this, but just in case, have your documentation ready.